vacp2p/rfc/content/docs/rfcs/71/README.md

 ### Components:

 gorush Instance
-> Only used by push notification servers and MUST be publicly available.<br />
+> Only used by push notification servers and MUST be publicly available.

 Push Notification Server
-> Used by clients to register for receiving and sending notifications.<br />
+> Used by clients to register for receiving and sending notifications.

 Registering Client
-> A client that wants to receive push notifications.<br />
+> A client that wants to receive push notifications.

 Sending Client
-> A client that wants to send push notifications.<br />
+> A client that wants to send push notifications.

-Requirements:<br />
+Requirements:

 The party releasing the app MUST possess a certificate for the Apple Push Notification service and it MUST run a [gorush](https://github.com/appleboy/gorush) publicly accessible server for sending the actual notification.
-The party releasing the app MUST run its own [gorush](https://github.com/appleboy/gorush).<br />
+The party releasing the app MUST run its own [gorush](https://github.com/appleboy/gorush).

 ## Push Notification Server Flow
 ### Registration Process: